Madhya Pradesh High Court Bench at Indore: Bench Conflict

 In 1956, State of Madhya Pradesh came into existence.
 That time, it was apprehended that the Bench of High Court at Indore might cease its existence, because Jabalpur was awarded with the High Court in lieu of capital.
 The then Chief Justice Hon'ble Shri Hidayatullah tried his best to keep High Court intact and only at a place.
 After Hon'ble late Justice P.K.
 Dixit became the Chief Justice, Bench at Indore resumed its lost dignity.
 During his tenure Indore Bench was declared a permanent bench by the President of India instead of being a bench established by the powers vested with the Chief Justice.

 In March 1959, Indore Bench was established in the present building, then the work started here with only 4 Judges.
 For the first time Hon'ble Shri Justice Newaskar, Hon'ble Shri Krishnan, Hon'ble Shri S.B.
 Sen and Hon'ble Shri Justice Razzaque were appointed.

 Territorial Jurisdiction

-The Indore High Court bench has the second largest jurisdiction area in state with 13 revenue districts which covers whole Malwa and Nimar region i.e. western Madhya Pradesh.
-The revenue districts includes Alirajpur District, Barwani District, Dewas District, Dhar District, Indore District, Jhabua District, Mandsaur District, Neemuch District, Ratlam District, Rajgarh District, Shajapur District, Ujjain District and Khargone District (West Nimar).
+The Indore High Court bench has the second largest jurisdiction area in state with 14 revenue districts which covers whole Malwa and Nimar region i.e. western Madhya Pradesh.
+The revenue districts includes Alirajpur District, Barwani District, Dewas District, Dhar District, Indore District, Jhabua District, Mandsaur District, Neemuch District, Ratlam District, Rajgarh District, Shajapur District, Ujjain District and Khargone District (West Nimar), Agar Malwa District.